Barry Allen (Arrowverse): The Flash

-In season four, after being stranded in the Speed Force for six months, Barry is freed by Team Flash.
-The team later encounters Clifford DeVoe / Thinker, an adversary with the fastest mind alive, who has orchestrated Barry's return from the Speed Force as well as the creation of the bus metas.
-However, DeVoe frames Barry for murder shortly afterwards; not wanting to risk compromising his loved ones and allies by revealing his secrets, Barry allows himself to be sentenced to life imprisonment.
-A month later, private detective Ralph Dibny, who joins the Flash's team, uses his new shapeshifting power to impersonate DeVoe and help clear Barry of all charges.
-Following the Thinker's defeat, the team is approached by Barry and Iris' daughter from the future, Nora West-Allen.
+In the fourth season, Barry is freed from by Team Flash after being stranded in the Speed Force for six months.
+The team later encounters an adversary with the fastest mind alive: Clifford DeVoe / The Thinker.
+The Thinker has orchestrated Barry's return from the Speed Force as well as the bus metas.
+DeVoe frames Barry for murder shortly afterwards; not wanting to risk compromising his loved ones and allies by revealing his secrets, Barry allows himself to be sentenced to life imprisonment.
+However, private detective Ralph Dibny uses shapeshifting power to help clear Barry of all charges.
+Following the Thinker's defeat, the team is approached by Nora West-Allen, Barry and Iris's daughter from the future.

-In season five, Nora arrives from the future, wanting to change the events that lead to Barry's disappearance in the future.
-However, Nora's presence has altered the timeline and unleashed Cicada, a serial killer bent on killing metahumans.
-Furthermore, the team eventually learn of her allegiance with Eobard, who orchestrated Nora's arrival and Cicada.
-Barry and Nora succeed in subduing Eobard, but are forced to let him go and Nora is erased from the timeline.
+In the fifth season, Nora arrives from the future, wanting to change the events that lead to Barry's disappearance in the future.
+However, Nora's presence has altered the timeline and unleashed the serial killer Cicada bent on killing metahumans.
+Furthermore, Sherloque helps the team eventually learn Eobard orchestrated Nora's arrival and Cicada.
+Barry and Nora succeed in subduing Eobard but are forced to let his nemesis go and Nora is erased from the timeline to avoid the Negative Speed Force's corruption.

-In season six, Barry and Iris learn that the date of the crisis in which Barry disappears has moved up from April 2024 to December 2019, and that in order to save billions, the Flash must die.
-Meanwhile, Ramsey Rosso has discovered a way to cure people through dark matter, only to turn himself into a metahuman with a violent bloodthirst.
-Following Rosso's defeat, Barry surviving the crisis, and the multiverse's destruction and rebirth, Team Flash try to navigate the world post-crisis all while the secret organization Black Hole and quantum engineer Eva McCulloch move forward with their mysterious plans.
-Barry later discovers that Oliver enhancing his speed during the crisis has damaged the Speed Force.
-As a result, the Speed Force dies and all speedsters will permanently lose their speed.
+In the sixth and seventh seasons, Barry deals with various antagonists while working with new allies Chester Runk, Allegra Garcia and Nash.
+Barry and Iris learn that the date of the crisis in which Barry disappears has moved up from April 2024 to December 2019, and that the Flash must die in order to save billions while dealing Ramsey Rosso as the bloodthirsty metahuman Bloodwork.
+Following Rosso's defeat, Barry surviving the crisis, and the multiverse's destruction and rebirth, Team Flash try to navigate the world post-crisis all while the secret organization Black Hole, and quantum engineer Eva McCulloch move forward with plans.
+Barry later discovers that Oliver enhancing his speed during the crisis has damaged the Speed Force which dies and all speedsters will permanently lose their speed.
 Barry gets the idea to create an artificial Speed Force to save his speed.

-The seventh season sees Barry continue to develop an artificial Speed Force and finish his fight with Eva before dealing with the emergence of several new Forces, the Strength, Still and Sage forces, that were born by Barry and Iris recreating the Speed Force.
-Trouble soon ensues when the manifestation of the new Speed Force goes mad and begins to threaten the city but Barry is able to tame it.
-Soon after, a new speedster calling himself Godspeed arrives from the future to threaten Barry but he is joined by his future children, Nora and Bart, to take the villain down.
+Barry eventually develops an artificial Speed Force and finishes his fight with Mirror Monarch before dealing with the emergence of several new Forces, the Strength, Still and Sage forces, that were born by Barry and Iris recreating the Speed Force.
+Trouble soon ensues when the Speed Force goes mad and begins to threaten the city but Barry is able to tame it.
+Soon after, the new speedster Godspeed from the future threatens Barry but he is joined by his future children, Nora and Bart West-Allen, to take the villain down.

-In season eight, Barry deals with the psychic alien Despero and the reemergence of Thawne, a malevolent entity named Deathstorm, who feeds on people's grief and the rise of the Negative Forces and their avatars, including Thawne.
+The eighth season sees Barry dealing with the reemergence of Eobard, the psychic alien Despero, the malevolent entity Deathstorm that feeds on people's grief, and the rise of the Negative forces via Eobard Thawne.